fetty31/mappi/README.md

     </ol>
 </details>

 MaPPI is a lightweight **Model Predictive Path Integral (MPPI)** controller for autonomous navigation.
 It efficiently computes kinematically feasible trajectories by sampling control inputs and evaluating them based on multiple cost functions (critics).
-This controller is designed for **real-time performance**, **obstacle avoidance**, and **smooth motion planning**, making it ideal for **embedded systems and resource-constrained platforms**.
+This controller is designed for **real-time performance**, **obstacle avoidance** and **smooth motion planning**, making it ideal for **embedded systems and resource-constrained platforms**.

 ### **Distinctive Features**
 ✅ **Kinematic Bicycle Model** available for vehicle-alike robots _(long. velocity + steering commands)_